mgirshfeldbooth/ututor/README.md

 ### Interface

-Now: make an interface that you like, perhaps something [similar to this](https://photogram-final-target.herokuapp.com/).
+Now: improve the interface to look nicer.
+Make up your own, or take inspiration from [this target](https://pg-industrial-2-final.herokuapp.com/).